dickiegog/P_3-Code-Inst/README.md

 - **Markdown Language Issues**: There have been issues with the Markdown language causing the Google Sheet link in this README not to open in a new tab, despite attempts to format it correctly.
 - We would like the HTML scraping to be more thorough but we got to a stage a where we would have to try to bypass blockers so did not continue due to ethical considerations.
 - My first commit (after intitial commit) may be larger as it contains the first running model of the app to work on, all commits after are interations on this.
+- We have set a limit of 5 businesses to be fetched at a time so as not to incur additonal costs with Goggle Places API

 ## License